careem/mockingbird/README.md

 classpath("com.careem.mockingbird:mockingbird-compiler:$mockingBirdVersion")
 ```

-be also sure you have `mavenCentral` in your `buildscripts` repositories, your project `build.gradle.kts` might look
+be also sure you have `mavenCentral` in your `buildscripts` repositories, your project build gradle might look similar
-similar the one below
+the one below

 ```kotlin
 buildscript {